Table of Contents

 From the above experiment, we can right away mention a few benefits of freezing a few layers and training the model.

 - Second, even though we froze a few blocks, the medium model is still more than capable of generating predictions just as good as that of a fully trained model.
-We could see in the above inference results, the predictions were obviously better than the small model.
+We could see in the above inference results the predictions were better than the small model.

 Performance Comparison

-This section contains the performance comparison graphs of all models which include:
+This section contains the performance comparison graphs of all models, which include the following:

 - Training time.